 Code of Conduct for University of Connecticut Vendors: http://policy.uconn.edu/?p=2718

 Policy on Employment and Contracting for Service of Relatives: http://policy.uconn.edu/?p=357

-This Policy is maintained by the Office of Diversity and Equity (ODE).
+This Policy is maintained by the Office of Institutional Equity.
 The University will periodically review and update this Policy and will evaluate, among other things, any changes in legal requirements, existing University resources, and the resolution of cases from the preceding year (including, but not limited to, timeframes for completion and sanctions and remedies imposed).

 UConn recognizes that an individual may choose to self-identify as a victim or a survivor.
 For consistency in this Policy, the University uses the term Complainant to maintain the neutrality of the Policy and procedures.